 Johan Voordouw is a registered architect in the UK.
-Prior to his appointment at Carleton University, Voordouw taught at the Leicester School of Architecture and London Southbank University in England.
-He has worked in professional practice in London, most notably at Foster + Partners, and in Canada and the Netherlands.
+Prior to his appointment at Carleton University, he taught at De Montfort University and London Southbank University.
+He has worked in professional practice in the UK, most notably at Foster + Partners, and in practices in Canada and the Netherlands.

-His visual work has been extensively published and exhibited in Canada, the United States, England, Austria and the Netherlands.
-Venues include the Academy of Fine Art in Vienna, International Architecture Biennale in Rotterdam, Royal Academy Summer Show London, and the Venice Architecture Biennale.
+Johan’s work has been extensively published and exhibited in Canada, the United States, England, Austria, and the Netherlands.
+Venues include the Magazin Gallery and Academy of Fine Art in Vienna, International Architecture Biennale in Rotterdam, Royal Academy Summer Show London, and the Venice Architecture Biennale.
 In 2019 he completed the architecture residency at Art Omi; in 2020 he held two exhibitions in Ottawa at the Shenkman Arts Centre and the Lightroom Gallery.

 Master of Architecture – Bartlett School of Architecture, UCL, London

 Bachelor of Environmental Design – University of Manitoba